lambda-io/manifest/README.md

 ### People matter

 As stated in the [Motivation](#motivation) section, people are our reason.
 So it is very important to think about their experience - by helping them and being as nice as possible.
-Functional paradigm can be awesome - so why can't try to make people learning it feel awesome too?
+Functional paradigm can be awesome - so why can't we try to make people learning it feel awesome too?

 ### (De)centralization